WARE-dev750/DeFi-core/TOKENOMICS.md

-# TOKENOMICS.md: $NOFACE Token Economic Model
+# TOKENOMICS.md: $VielFI Token Economic Model

 ## 1. Token Overview
-The **$NOFACE** token is the native utility and governance asset of the NOFACE Protocol.
+The **$VielFI** token is the native utility and governance asset of the VielFI Protocol.
 It coordinates the interests of users, liquidity providers, and the protocol treasury through mathematical incentives.

-*   **Ticker:** $NOFACE
+*   **Ticker:** $VielFI
 *   **Total Supply:** 1,000,000,000 (Fixed; non-inflationary)
 *   **Asset Standard:** ERC-20 (L2-Native)